Isira-Wasala/Isira-Wasala/README.md

 # Hi there, I'm Isira Wasala 👋

 Welcome to my GitHub profile!
-I'm passionate about multi-programming and love to collaborate on exciting projects.
+I am a dedicated Computer Science undergraduate with a strong passion for multi-programming and a keen interest in collaborating on innovative and impactful projects.

 ![Isira's GitHub Banner](https://user-images.githubusercontent.com/your-image-url)